 Maine Bicentennial Parade

 The Saint Andrews Society of Maine is planning to provide pipers and other marchers for the Maine Bicentennial parade.
-The parade has been postponed to Saturday, May 15, 2021.
+The parade has been postponed, date TBD.
 We plan to participate when it is held next year.
 If you wish to participate and are not already in touch with us, please contact Luanne Gray Jackson.

 Fort Knox Tattoo